 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Company is exposed to credit risk with respect to its cash and receivables.
 The Company minimizes its exposure to credit risk by placing its cash with Canadian Schedule 1 Chartered banks.
 While there is concentration of risk by holding all funds with these institutions, management assesses credit risk of cash as low due to the high credit quality rating the institutions have with the rating agencies.
-Devco's cash is deposited with a separate Canadian Schedule 1 Chartered Bank than those utilized by the Company.

 The Company's secondary exposure to credit risk is on its receivable balance.
-This risk is minimal as receivables consist of refundable government sales taxes of \$52,929 (December 31, 2019 - \$34,087).
+This risk is minimal as receivables consist of refundable government sales taxes of \$0.1 million (December 31, 2020 - \$0.1 million).